In Cuba, music and dance is a big part of life; it is everywhere!

 Whether you prefer to be in the audience or participate, you can do whatever is best for you, but I strongly recommend you test the dancing shoes for at least one night while visiting Cuba!

 Find a Cuban Casa de la Musica, and say yes when someone asks you to dance.
 Or, find a dancing school; there are plenty to choose from across the island.

 Now that you have gotten to know all the different Cuban dance styles a little bit, hopefully, you have an idea of what might be something for you!

 If you are not sure how to go about finding and booking dance classes in Havana Cuba, I have a few suggestions.

-I have personally been going to La Casa del Son in Old Havana whenever I visited over a period of two years.
 They have great teachers in a beautiful building with dance studios over two floors, high ceilings, and a gorgeously art-detailed interior.

 The school is located in Calle (street) Emperado, between Calle Compostela and Calle Aguacate, super centrally in Havana Vieja.

 At Casona del Son, you can take private classes or join a group class, and they offer courses in several dance styles, including Salsa Casino, Kizomba, Bachata, and Lady Styling classes.